 Network Compute Fabric

-The Network Compute Fabric also opens up for extensive in-network computation.
-Modern transport networking equipment will no longer be limited to packet transport but also provide programmable compute capabilities.
-This will, in turn, open up new divisions of application functionality where some tasks, such as QoS, scheduling, policing, encoding, and recoding can be performed directly in the data plane, as part of the communication pipeline.
+The Network Compute Fabric also enables extensive in-network computation.
+Modern transport networking equipment will no longer be limited to packet transport, but also provide programmable compute capabilities.
+This will pave the way for new areas of application functionality where data manipulation tasks, such as IoT data process or media encoding/decoding, can be performed directly in the data plane, as part of the communication pipeline.